Anirudh-V-Gubbi/expense_tracker/README.md

 # expense_tracker
-An app that utilizes Firebase database and Hive NoSQL database to help you manage your day to day finances.
+An app that utilizes Firebase database and intuitive UX to help you manage your day to day finances.